fac/ruby-style-guide/README.md

 # Ruby Styleguide

-If you're visiting from the internet, feel free to learn from our style.
-This is a guide we use for our own ruby apps internally at GitHub.
+This is the coding style guide we use at FreeAgent for our Ruby apps.
 We encourage you to set up one that works for your own team.

-Much of this was taken from [https://github.com/bbatsov/ruby-style-guide](https://github.com/bbatsov/ruby-style-guide).
-Please add to this guide if you find any particular patterns or styles that we've adopted internally.
-Submit a pull request to ask for feedback (if you're an employee).
+Much of this was based on [the GitHub Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide).
+Feel free to fork the guide but we won't accept pull requests from non-FreeAgent staff, unless they're for typos etc.

 ## Coding Style